Troy Slapshots: History

 The Slapshots were based out of Staten Island during their inaugural season.
 By the time the 1985–86 ACHL season started, an arena had not been built so the Slapshots played all of their games on the road.
 The Phil Esposito Sports & Entertainment Center, located in Staten Island's Travis section, was scheduled to be the home of the Slapshots and was supposed to be operational by their December 7 home opener, but the start of construction was delayed until early November.
 The arena ended up never being built.
 Instead, they opened their season in New Jersey and finished their season playing their "home" games primarily in Virginia, competing as a traveling team.

 The New York Slapshots were coached by Dave Schultz, a former NHL veteran who spent the majority of his career with the Philadelphia Flyers during their Broad Street Bullies days.
-Schultz would lead the Slapshots to a 21–38–0 record in his lone season with the Slapshots.
+Schultz led the Slapshots to a 21–38–0 record in his lone season with the Slapshots.